 If the children experience financial difficulty during the life of the parents, creditors may be able to put a lien on the residence.
 They could not force a foreclose on the lien while the parents were alive, but the existence of the lien would still cause problems for the children when the property transfers following the death of both parents.
 If a child gets divorced, the house in a life estate is considered a marital asset and the ex-spouse could get half.

-1. Irrevocable trusts will reduce your estate tax liability.
+1. Trust vs Will: Irrevocable trusts will reduce your estate tax liability.

 The law treats assets properly transferred into an irrevocable trust as no longer being owned by you.
-One of many benefits of this fact is the removal of the property from your taxable estate when you die.
-Neither the property nor its appreciated value will increase your estate tax obligation.
+One of many benefits of this fact is the removal of the property from your taxable estate when you die for both the federal government and your state government – 20 STATES ask for a piece of your estate (find out if your state does) and their exemptions are much lower than the federal government.
+However, neither the property nor its appreciated value will increase your estate tax obligation.

 Unlike an irrevocable trust, a will does not change the ownership of your assets during your lifetime.
 A last will and testament does not become a legally enforceable document until it is probated with the surrogate’s or probate court after your death.
 The assets you own during your lifetime are taken into account when determining the value of your taxable estate when you die.

-2. Avoiding the costs and delays of probate.
+2. Trust vs Will: Avoiding the costs and delays of probate.

 This can mean additional expenses for lawyer’s fees, appraisers, accountants, and court costs as well as delays unfreezing assets as they are evaluated by the court; a probate can take 6-12 months depending on the state – more if there are challenges.
 Difficulty processing the paperwork involved in a probate proceeding or challenges to the validity of the will from disgruntled relatives left out of the will can delay the transfer of assets to your designated heirs and beneficiaries.